carpentries-incubator/python-testing/07-integration.md

 both unit and integration tests.
 Rather than assuming that the test author knows what the expected result should be, regression tests look to the past for the expected behavior.
 The expected result is taken as what was previously computed for the same inputs.

+> ## The Past as Truth {.callout}
-Regression tests assume that the past is "correct."
-They are great for letting developers know when and how a code base has changed.
-They are not great for letting anyone know why the change occurred.
-The change between what a code produces now and what it computed before is called a _regression_.
+> Regression tests assume that the past is "correct."
+They are great for
+> letting developers know when and how a code base has changed.
+They are not
+> great for letting anyone know why the change occurred.
+The change between
+> what a code produces now and what it computed before is called a
+> _regression_.

 Like integration tests, regression tests tend to be high level.
 They often operate on an entire code base.
 They are particularly common and useful for